AndersonMamede/resolucoes-aprendizado-2016/README.md

 ## Ler 3 livros em inglês (1/3)
 1. If I stay (Gayle Forman)
-2. Harry Potter and the Goblet of Fire (iniciar)
+2. Harry Potter and the Goblet of Fire
 3. Harry Potter and the Order of the Phoenix (iniciar)

 -------------------